3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 #### WHAT ARE FEATURE FILES?
 Feature files are written in plain text and contain scenarios that describe the expected behavior of a particular feature of your application.
 They typically use a structured format like Gherkin, which is a language for specifying behavior using keywords like "Given," "When," and "Then."

-### Step 1: Install a code editor
-#### Visual Studio Code
-Visual Studio Code (VS Code) is a free, open-source code editor developed by Microsoft

-1. Visit the official Visual Studio Code website: https://code.visualstudio.com/.

-2. On the homepage, click on the "Download" button for your operating system to download the installer.

-3. Once the installer is downloaded, follow the installation instructions to install VS Code.
-You can choose the installation location and whether to add VS Code to your PATH during installation.

-4. Once the installation is complete, you can launch Visual Studio Code by finding it in your Start menu or using the desktop shortcut.

-#### Pycharm
-PyCharm is a popular integrated development environment (IDE) specifically designed for Python development

-1. Visit the JetBrains PyCharm Community page: https://www.jetbrains.com/pycharm/download/

-2. On the download page, you'll see an option to download PyCharm Community.
-Click on the "Download" button for the Community edition.

-3. Once the download is complete, run the installer.

-4. Follow the installation wizard's instructions to install PyCharm Community.
-You can typically choose the installation location and whether to create desktop shortcuts during installation.

-5. After installation, you can launch PyCharm Community by finding it in your application menu.

 ### Step 2: Install Behave
 You can install Behave using Python's package manager, pip.
 Open your command prompt or terminal and run the following command: